darshanrao/Crime-Mapping/README.md

 ## Description

-SpotCrime mobile application is a handy, user-friendly and well designed safety android application which will help you to get connected with law enforcement officials in no time.
+LawPlus mobile application is a handy, user-friendly and well designed safety android application which will help you to get connected with law enforcement officials in no time.